TStand90/roguelike-tutorials-website/content/_index.md

 draft: false
 ---

-To get started with the TCOD tutorial, [click here](/tutorials/tcod/).
+To get started with the old version of the TCOD tutorial, [click here](/tutorials/tcod/).

+To try out the new version, [click here](/tutorials/tcod/v2/).
+The new version will be updated weekly to coincide with the 2020 [RoguelikeDev Does The Complete Roguelike Tutorial](https://www.reddit.com/r/roguelikedev/comments/grccvt/roguelikedev_does_the_complete_roguelike_tutorial/) event.

 Need help?
 Be sure to check out the
 [Roguelike Development Subreddit](https://www.reddit.com/r/roguelikedev)